tortoise/tortoise-orm/docs/query.rst

     await team.events.filter(name='First')

-which will return you a QuerySet object with predefined filter
+which will return you a QuerySet object with predefined filter.

 QuerySet
 ========